cantabular/examples/python/README.md

 The user is presented with a [GraphiQL](https://github.com/graphql/graphiql) session when the API is accessed via a web browser.
 GraphiQL is the GraphQL integrated development environment (IDE).

-Requests to the API via other means return reponses in GraphQL format, which is a little like JSON.
+You can write queries in the GraphQL query language and submit these to the API URL.
+The responses will be in JSON format.

 This repository provides some examples on accessing the API with Python.